anesh-ml/Document-and-ML-track-tool/README.md

 <h1 style="text-align:center"> Documenting and ML tracking tool</h1>

+## Purpose of the app

+- This application is created to do some of the data science development work like documentation, compare supervised ML algorithms using jupyter notebook.

+- Users can **document their findings on the fly** as they work in their jupyter notebook.

+- User can also **compare** the different performance metrics of the **supervised ML algorithm** of all the experiments.

+- **Visualize** computation power(GPU and RAM),time taken

+- Users can **share their experiments and analysis** with their team via a shared folder or they could copy the entire experiment older in their local.
+Their team needs to pip install the application and mention the absolute path of the experiment folder.

+- Since the application runs in the local, it is **more secure**.

 ## What this app can do

 - This application is created to **document findings in analysis**, **ML experiments and track supervised ML experiments**.